Kwamay/Kwamay/README.md

 ### Hi there 👋, my name is Kwamay

-**About me**: I am a problem solver at the core, with excellent communication and collaboration skills and capable of working in a team of different people from different cultures while being both formal and professionally informal.
-I am determined, focused and disciplined but of course I know when it's time to relax and
+**About me**: I am a problem solver at the core, with excellent communication and collaboration skills, and capable of working in a team of different people from different cultures while being both formal and professionally informal.
+I am determined, focused, and disciplined but of course, I know when it's time to relax and have fun with friends.

 <br />